3dcitydb/plugin-spreadsheet-generator/resources/doc/README.txt

 -------------------

-The plugin is shipped as a precompiled and ready-to-use JAR package called "spreadsheet.jar".
+The plugin is shipped as a precompiled and ready-to-use JAR package called "spreadsheet_generator.jar".
 Following simple steps will guide you through the install process:

 *	Open the folder that contains your locally installed instance of the